Common dog skin conditions: how to spot & treat them (vet approved)

 The skin is the first barrier of defence against harmful germs and irritants — its condition gives us important clues about our dog’s health.

 Skin concerns are the most common reason to visit the vet.
-According to PetSure1, a whopping $23 million was spent on treating this issue in 2022, with skin irritations being the 2nd most common VetChat enquiry according to the 2024 Pet Health Monitor report2.
+According to PetSure1, skin irritations are the 2nd most common VetChat enquiry according to the 2024 Pet Health Monitor report2.

-Whether it's allergies, parasites, infections and stress affecting their coat and skin, we’ve compiled a comprehensive guide to the symptoms and treatment of common dog skin conditions to help you and your dog ditch the itch.
+Whether it's allergies, parasites, infections and stress affecting their coat and skin, we’ve compiled a comprehensive guide to the different types of dog skin diseases, including pictures, symptoms and treatments to help your dog ditch the itch.

 Skin condition signs and symptoms to look out for